yjia5/Enlace_Training_2024_summer/Task_3.md

 pair_style      tersoff # Will change in the future.
 Determine the force field used by the calculation. pair_coeff      * * Si.tersoff Si # Will change in future.
 Determine the force field used by the calculation. timestep        1.0e-3 # Do not need to change in the future.
 The time length (0.0001 ps) of each step in the nuclei motion thermo          500 # Will change in the future.
-Determine the frequency of writing into an output file `log` dump            1 all atom 1000 dump.melt # will change in the future.
+Determine the frequency of writing into an output file `log.lammps` dump            1 all atom 1000 dump.melt # will change in the future.
 Determine the frequency of writing into an output file including the trajectory of nuclei `dump.melt` restart         10000 tmp.restart # will change in the future.
 Determine the frequency of writing a new restart file.
 Good habit for a long run. fix             24 all npt temp 300 3000 0.1 iso 1.0 1.0 1000 # will change in the future.
 Determine the ensemble of this calculation.
 For this perticular one, it is a NPT ensemble.
 The starting temperature is 300K.
 And the final temperature is 3000K.
 The pressure is 1.0 atm.